Frequently Asked Questions for Submissions

 When do submissions for virtual presentations open?

-I missed the regular paper and poster submission deadline, can I submit a virtual presentation?
+I missed the regular paper and poster submission deadline, what can I do?

 Is funding available for presenters?

-Yes and no. There is limited funding available for invited speakers presenting in symposia.
+Yes and no. ESA does not provide funding or travel assistance to attendees or presenters of submitted 10-minute or poster display presentations.
+However, there is limited funding available for invited speakers presenting in symposia through our Program Enhancement Funds program.
 Symposia organizers have been provided with instructions on how to request funding for eligible speakers.
-However, funding is not available for presenters of submitted presentations.

-Will I have the opportunity to withdraw my presentation if I cannot attend/do not want to pay the virtual registration fee?
+Will I have the opportunity to withdraw my presentation if I cannot attend?

 Yes, all presenters are allowed to withdraw their presentation at any time.
-We kindly ask that we receive all cancellations by September 11, 2023 so that the program can be finalized for the presenters and attendees participating in the meeting.
+We kindly ask that we receive all cancellations by September 16, 2024 so that the program can be finalized for the presenters and attendees participating in the meeting.
+To withdraw your presentation, please contact the ESA Meetings Team.

 Why does ESA seek presentation submissions so far in advance of the meeting?